-- Always contact the Eye Care Professional before using any medicine in the eves. - Certain medications, such as antihistamines, decongestants, diuretics, muscle relaxants, tranquilizers, and those for motion sickness may cause dryness of the eye, increased lens awareness, or blurred vision.
-Should such conditions exist proper remedial measures should be prescribed.
-Depending on the severity, this could include the use of lubricating drops that are indicated for use with soft contact lenses or the temporary discontinuance of contact lens wear while such medication is being used.

-Oral contraceptive users could develop visual changes or changes in lens tolerance when using contact lenses.
-Patients should be cautioned accordingly.

-base curve, lens power, etc.) without consulting the Eye Care Professional. • Instruct patients to always confirm the lens parameters printed on the multi-pack and on the individual lens package match their prescription.
-If there is a mismatch the patient should not use the product.
-Oral contraceptive contact lenses.
-Patients should be cautioned accordingly.
-As with any contact lens, follow-up visits are necessary to assure the continuing health of the patient's eyes.
+- Always contact the Eye Care Professional before using any medicine in the eves - Certain medications, such as antihistamines, decongestants diuretics, muscle relaxants, tranquilizers, and those for motion sickness may cause dryness of the eye, increased lens awareness, or blurred vision.
+Should such conditions exist, proper remedial measures should be prescribed.
+Depending on the severity, this could include the use of lubricating drops that are indicated for use with soft contact lenses or the temporary discontinuance of contact lens wear while such medication is being used. - Oral contraceptive users could develop visual changes or changes in lens tolerance when using contact lenses.
+Patients should be cautioned accordingly. - Do not change lens type (e.g. brand name, etc.) or parameters (e.g. diameter, base curve, lens power, etc.) without consulting the Eye Care Professional. - As with any contact lens, follow-up visits are necessary to assure the continuing health of the patient's eyes.
 The patient should be instructed as to a recommended follow-up schedule.